rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 - `satellite-capsule-6.14-for-rhel-8-x86_64-rpms`
 - `satellite-maintenance-6.14-for-rhel-8-x86_64-rpms`

-Copy and paste the following playbook to the satellite server in the `Satellite server` terminal.
+Copy and paste the following playbook to the satellite server in the `Satellite Server` terminal.

 ```
 tee ~/capsulerepos.yml << EOF